jimbaker/socket-reboot/README.md

 Implementing IO completions
 ===========================

-First, Netty's completion model is usually **edge-based**, in other words some change has happened (perhaps).
+First, Netty's completion model is generally **edge-based**, in other words some change has happened (perhaps).
 In contrast, Python's `select` and `poll` are **level-based**: a socket is now ready to read, for example.
 However, it is easy to layer a level-based model on